top of page

 A Frozen Farewell

-One popular theory is that hosts once served a cold shoulder of meat—like mutton—to unwanted guests as a subtle cue to leave.
+One popular theory is that hosts once served a cold shoulder of meat, such as mutton, to unwanted guests as a subtle cue to leave.
 Hot meals meant welcome; cold ones, not so much.
 This frosty farewell may have inspired the figurative use of the phrase.

 ADVERTISEMENTS